-End of the Year take home CD for 2nd graders
+*End of the Year take home example from 2nd grade

 “Digital storytelling has emerged as a fundamental, cross-curricular technique that provides structure for both sharing and understanding new information.
 It has become an essential way of providing information and enhancing education…by making abstract or conceptual content more understandable.
 In all disciplines, it offers more ways to engage students and enrich learning through the inclusion of digital media that represents, illustrates, and demonstrates.
 Digital storytelling brings together text, graphics, audio, and video around a chosen theme, often with a specific point of view.
 Bernard Robin observes that a digital story may be a personal tale, a depiction of a historical event, or simply a way to creatively impart information or provide instruction.
 In the classroom, they can also foster collaboration when students are able to work in groups, and enhance the student experience through a personal sense of accomplishment (Robin, 2006).
 The National Council of Teachers of English in 2003, challenged teachers to develop instructional strategies for students to master composing in nonprint media that could include any combination of visual art, motion (video and film), graphics, text, and sound—all of which are frequently written and read in nonlinear fashion (Porter, 2008, p.
 11).
 Included was the process of digital storytelling, where information is conveyed in a way that is more engaging than plain text.”
 Strategies for digital communication skills across disciplines: The importance of digital stories (Links to an external site.)